 - Focused on decreasing friction by limiting human intervention

 - More relevant to the front-end or customer-facing processes like customer service, sales, and marketing

 - More versatile and capable of adapting to changes and increasing knowledge from data and experience

 - Usually implemented by business with input from IT

 Engaging customers with chatbots and better AI

 Some high-powered chatbots, like Alanna, integrate with title production software to provide a better customer service experience.
-By delivering up-to-date information to real estate agents, lenders, and buyers and sellers in a closing, title agents can increase their productivity and customer satisfaction.
+Title agents can increase their productivity and customer satisfaction by delivering up-to-date information to real estate agents, lenders, buyers, and sellers in a closing.

 Should you use a chatbot?